White-Hat Link Building: Definition, Rules, and Examples

 One of the top Google ranking factors is building backlinks, and the term ‘link building’ is becoming very popular in the marketing industry.
 People are desperate to build their brand’s backlink profile with whitehat link-building tactics, and they will do anything to get a link.

-But what matters is the approach you are using to get those links, as it can affect your search engine rankings.
-Google allows the whitehat SEO approach as per their standard guidelines.
+But what matters is the approach you use to secure those links, as it can affect your search engine rankings.
+Google allows the white-hat SEO approach in accordance with its standard guidelines.

 Let’s find out more about White-hat Link Building

-Whitehat link building is an approach that aligns with Google’s webmaster guidelines.
-It focuses on long-term search engine optimization results and involves creating high-quality content, followed by outreach to external websites to secure an inbound link from them.
+White-hat link building aligns with Google’s webmaster guidelines.
+It focuses on long-term search engine optimization results and involves creating high-quality content, followed by outreach to external websites to secure inbound links.

-Whitehat SEO links are responsible for increasing traffic and organic search rankings instead of manipulating the algorithm of Google.
+White-hat SEO links increase traffic and organic search rankings without manipulating Google’s algorithm.

 Google's guidelines

-If you are using a White Hat SEO approach by following Google’s guidelines, it will help Google find, index, and rank your site.
-If you do not follow quality guidelines, then your site will completely disappear from the Google index.
-The quality guidelines give an overview of how to avoid tricky and manipulative ways to get links.
-If an approach doesn’t comply with quality guidelines, then it doesn’t mean that Google approves it.
+If you use a White Hat SEO approach that follows Google’s guidelines, it will help Google find, index, and rank your site.
+If you do not follow quality guidelines, your site will be removed from the Google index.
+The quality guidelines provide an overview of how to avoid deceptive and manipulative methods for obtaining links.
+If an approach doesn’t comply with quality guidelines, it doesn’t mean Google approves it.

 The basic principles that Google asks website users to adapt in order to build links using a whitehat technique:

-• Create a webpage that belongs to users and not search engines.
+• Create a webpage that is accessible to users, not search engines.

 • Don’t trick your users.
 Create content that gives value to the users.

-• Avoid spamming tactics and aim at improving search engine rankings.
+• Avoid spam tactics and focus on improving search engine rankings.

 • Make your content unique and engaging.